 P-15 Termit/SS-N-2 "Styx"

-A short-range anti-shipping missile, with some nuclear variants and a subsonic speed.
+A short-range (around 90-100 km) anti-shipping missile, with some nuclear variants (others have a combined HE/shaped charge warhead, intended to be effective against both unarmored & armored ships) and a subsonic speed.
+Some versions were radar-guided, others used infra-red guidance.
 Mostly found on missile boats like the "Osas", "Komars" and early "Tarantuls", but also featured on the "Kashin" destroyers.

 P-120 Malakhit/SS-N-9 "Siren"